AndreHolzer/Metapolish/GS.md

 MetaPLMS was written so it can be executed in all operating systems.
 This page gives detailed instructions on how to set up the prerequired software for each operating system.

-## 1. Install the latest version of R
+### 1. Install the latest version of R

- A full installation guide can be found on the [CRAN website](https://cran.r-project.org/).
+A full installation guide for R can be found on the [CRAN website](https://cran.r-project.org/).

  Quick download links (Version 4.0.2):